-- the device has been designed by modifications of a device already marketed by the same manufacturer. - the modified device has been demonstrated by the manufacturer to be equivalent to the marketed device and this demonstration has been endorsed by the notified body, and - the clinical evaluation of the marketed device is sufficient to demonstrate conformity of the modified device with the relevant safety and performance requirements.
+- the device has been designed by modifications of a device already marketed by the same manufacturer, - the modified device has been demonstrated by the manufacturer to be equivalent to the marketed device and this demonstration has been endorsed by the notified body, - · the clinical evaluation of the marketed device is sufficient to demonstrate conformity of the modified device with the relevant safety and performance requirements. - the PMCF plan is appropriate and includes post-marketing studies to demonstrate the safety and performance of the device.